Frodojj/shrimp-notes/README.md

 		- Convenience function that makes a custom END event.
 	- static makeEvent(name, e, buttons, \[x, y])
 		- Convenience function that makes a custom event for a DrawingTool.
-	- static removeChildFromPoint(c)
+	- static removeChildFromPoint(e)
-		- Removes an element that is at c.init point and contained by c.currentTarget. c is the custom event.
+		- Removes an element that is at e.init point and contained by e.currentTarget.
 	- listeners
 		- Array of parameters applied to add/removeEventListener.
 	- addTo(node)